som-shahlab/manitest/README.md

     --output_dir ./ignore
 ```

-## Special setup instructions
+## Special setup instructions for computers without Internet access

-If you are running this on Stanford's Nero computing environment, you will need to download the HuggingFace dataset, HuggingFace dataloader, and HuggingFace model that you want to use.
-Thus, your commands will look like the following:
+If you are running this on a computer without internet access (e.g. Stanford Nero), you will need to download the HuggingFace dataset, dataloader, and model that you want to use.

+Assuming you've downloaded these, your commands will look like the following:

 ```
 python3 -m manifest.api.app \
     --model_type huggingface \
+    # Path to locally downloaded HuggingFace model
     --model_name_or_path /local-scratch-nvme/nigam/huggingface/pretrained/gpt2-small \
     --model_generation_type text-generation